-BPCA now has a sister entity in Australia to raise awareness about the plight of persecuted Christians, apostates and to highlight kaffirophobia
+BPCA descended on Australia to raise awareness about the plight of persecuted Christians, apostates and to highlight kaffirophobia

 Wilson Chowdhry delivering a series of reports to DFAT officers at their headquarters in Canberra